-I originally planned to make these for our AHR, but I love them so much I think a few are making the trip with us to the Dominican.
+I originally planned to make these burlap table runners for our at home rehearsal or AHR, but I love them so much I think a few are making the trip with us to the Dominican.

 I know, I know, I know.
 Burlap is all over the place.
 And to some people, it may feel overdone.
 I do not care.
 I love it.
 And not just because it is on-trend, I swear!

 Anyway, I went to my local fabric store, picked up a whole bunch of burlap, laid it out on on the rail of my deck (at the time, it was snowing!), febreezed the bejeebers out of it (the smell at first reminded me of the old root cellar in the house I lived in until I was five… which was the house my mother grew up in and my grandfather before her.
 That smell is the smell of a whole lot of dirt and old potatoes!), and proceeded to make a whole bunch of table runners!

 Tip: I am sure that if you are a burlap fan, or even a pinterest fan, you have heard this one before: Find where you want to cut the burlap (a simple fold works well).
 Start pulling on a strand of the jute, right along where you want to cut.
 Do this carefully or it will break (though it is not a huge disaster or anything if it does).
 The strand will come right out, and voila!
 A perfectly straight line along which to cut your burlap.
 Unfortunately, I did not take any pictures of this step, but I know that by googling or searching pinterest you will easily be able to find pictures or even a video or twelve.

 Once I had my desired number of tablecloths, in the desired size, I hemmed around the edges (burlap WILL unravel!).
 Then I got to work decorating the ends.